bucs445fall2025/project-touchinggrass/sprints/ch6-sprint/sprint.md

 ### Action Items

-- Create a minimal UI for the tetris game
+- Add sprites for every rotation of every tetris piece
+- Add the ability to move a piece back and forth in the game panel with the right and left buttons

 ### Issues and Risks